tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

 Reasons to stick to running Stackage HEAD as a separate CircleCI script:

-1. We need to figure out how to persist caches containing build results with build results that would work nicely with arbitrary branching without messing up the caches.
-This requires using name of parent branch when naming CircleCI caches, which may be impossible.

-2. Failure of Stackage HEAD is not necessarily a regression of GHC so it probably should not contribute to CI failures of GHC automatically.
+1. Failure of Stackage HEAD is not necessarily a regression of GHC so it probably should not contribute to CI failures of GHC automatically.

-3. Build times may increase in future as more packages start to build with development version of GHC and more packages are added to Stackage.
+2. Build times may increase in future as more packages start to build with development version of GHC and more packages are added to Stackage.

-4. Right now: with separate setup we can configure email sending on failures whereas GHC CI is currently still always red due to failing tests.
+3. Right now: with separate setup we can configure email sending on failures whereas GHC CI is currently still always red due to failing tests.

 ## Conclusion

 Only time can tell how useful Stackage HEAD really is.
-But it looks like the experiment is worth it and may allow us to improve QA of GHC development process.
+But it looks like the experiment is worth it and may allow us to improve QA of the GHC development process.

 [original-post]: https://www.tweag.io/posts/2017-10-27-stackage-head.html